 Each Principle inevitably refers to other aspects of vocal technique not covered in this article.
 If you want deeper explanations for each of these 9 Principles, get in touch, and we can book a session to talk them through.
 In the meantime, here they are: Read more ›

-Download a printable, one-page PDF version of this article and chart.
+Download a one-page PDF of this article.

 Vowels and vowel sounds are not the same thing.
 In the English alphabet, there are 5 vowels: A, E, I, O, U. However there are many more vowel sounds.
 This document deals with vowel sounds.

 The International Phonetic Alphabet (IPA) maps all the language sounds the human voice makes.
 In the notational system, some of the symbols look like normal letters, but there are many strange and invented symbols as well, some of which can be seen in the chart below.

 This particular chart maps the most common vowel sounds on the basis of whether 1) the tongue is moved nearer the front or back of the mouth, 2) whether the tongue is raised closer to the top of the mouth, or lowered, and 3) whether the lips are forward, neutral or back.
 Read more ›